phanx-wow/LibRealmInfo/README.md

 Available API methods:

+* `:GetCurrentRegion()` - Get the two-letter abbrevation for the region the player is currently connected to; one of US, EU, KR, TW, or CN.
+Returns nil on PTR and Beta realms.
 * `:GetRealmInfo(name[, region])` - Get information about a realm by name; if no region is provided, the player's current region will be assumed.
 * `:GetRealmInfoByID(id)` - Get information about a realm by ID.
 * `:GetRealmInfoByGUID(guid)` - Get information about the realm the given player GUID belongs to.